- 65 Mario Capecchi Drive, Salt Lake City, Utah,84132 801-585-6641

 - 552 N. Dixie Drive, St. George, Utah,84770 435-673-7696

 - 1025 E. 3300 S., Suite B, Salt Lake City, Utah,84106 801-585-6646

 Thyroid Related Eye Disease

-Thyroid Eye Disease (TED) Graves' Ophthalmopathy disease might present clinically with one of the following characteristic signs:
+Thyroid Eye Disease (TED) Graves' Ophthalmopathy disease may possibly present clinically with one of the following characteristic signs:

 - exophthalmos (protuberance of one or both eyes)